CubeMan940331/TexasPokerAI/README.md

 python3 main.py
 ```

-You will get model/regret_net.pt and strategy_net.pt.
+You will get model/strategy_net.pt and the plot of acc/miss.

 Then, execute the game by typing
 ```